coleifer/peewee/docs/peewee/database.rst

 .. warning::
     Only use this method if your actual database driver varies at run-time.
-For instance, if your tests and local dev environment run on SQLite, but your deployed app uses PostgreSQL, you can use the :py:class:`DatabaseProxy` to swap out engines at run-time.
+For instance, if your tests and local dev environment run on SQLite, but your deployed app uses PostgreSQL, you can use the :class:`DatabaseProxy` to swap out engines at run-time.

-    However, if it is only connection values that vary at run-time, such as the path to the database file, or the database host, you should instead use :py:meth:`Database.init`.
+    However, if it is only connection values that vary at run-time, such as the path to the database file, or the database host, you should instead use :meth:`Database.init`.
 See :ref:`deferring_initialization` for more
     details.

 .. note::
-    It may be easier to avoid the use of :py:class:`DatabaseProxy` and instead use :py:meth:`Database.bind` and related methods to set or change the database.
+    It may be easier to avoid the use of :class:`DatabaseProxy` and instead use :meth:`Database.bind` and related methods to set or change the database.
 See :ref:`binding_database` for details.

 .. _binding_database: